zero1limited/extension-guides/docs/magento-extensions/aifieldgenerator.md

 - If you have lots of forms or attributes to fill in (like colour, material, size), the AI can complete them based on patterns it’s learned.
 - It saves time, reduces human error, and keeps everything more consistent.

+## Prerequisites

+Before you install this module please ensure you have a paid Chat GPT account in order to generate API keys.

 ## Installation

 Purchase the extension from https://extensions.zero1.co.uk/ai-field-generator.html

 Follow the standard [Magento extension installation guide for Composer](https://docs.zero1.co.uk/magento-extensions/)